This post contains affiliate links. Click here to view my full affiliate policy.

 An important note:

-Meditation does not alway have to involve sitting or lying down undisturbed.
+Meditation does not always have to involve sitting or lying down undisturbed.

-Feel free to e-mail me at aglassofcheri@gmail.com with any questions
+For a free 15 minute consultation e-mail me at aglassofcheri@gmail.com